topcoder-platform/tcx-azure-devops-ext/plugin_usage.md

 Once you have installed the plugin in your organization, you'll see:

 * New Dashboard widgets (`Topcoder X` and `Topcoder X Report`)
-* New Topcoder-X menu options on work items
 * New Topcoder-X tab on work items
 * New Topcoder-X section on work items
 * New Topcoder-X section under `Boards`